-- 1. At all times material to this matter, Petitioner, Rex Hospital, Inc. ("Petitioner"), was an enrolled provider of Acute Inpatient Hospital Services in the North Carolina Medicaid Program. - 2.
-This matter involves an audit of Petitioner conducted by Health Management Systems ("HMS") on or about March, 2013 (Program Integrity Case No. 513000050).
+- 2. This matter involves an audit of Petitioner conducted by Health Management Systems ("HMS") on or about March, 2013 (Program Integrity Case No. 513000061).
 (Rsp.
 Ex.
 3).
 HMS offices are located in Texas, but the reviewing contractors are from across the country. - 3.
-Respondent contends that the admission to inpatient status in the case under review was not medically necessary and observation status would have been appropriate as determined by the reviewing physician (Rsp.
+Respondent contends that neither of the admissions to inpatient status in the cases under review was medically necessary and observation status would have been appropriate as determined by the reviewing physician (Rsp.
 Exs.
 10 and 15, T pp. 111, 117).
 Respondent contends that the medical records did not justify admission to inpatient status.
 (Rsp.
 Ex.
 5). - 4.
 To initiate the audit, an initial record request letter was sent to the Petitioner.
 (Rsp.'s Ex.
 3, T p.
 41). - 5.
-As a result of the audit, HMS identified an overpayment of \$2,635.30, which was identified as Program Integrity Case No. 513000050.
+As a result of the audit, HMS identified an overpayment of \$16,606.94, which was identified as Program Integrity Case No. 513000061.
 (Rsp.
 Ex.
 5). - 6.
-On June 5, 2013 HMS notified Petitioner of the audit results for Program Integrity Case No. 513000050 via mail and requested that Petitioner send in a check for the overpayment within thirty (30) days or file a Request for Reconsideration within fifteen (15) days.
+On May 31, 2013 HMS notified Petitioner of the audit results for Program Integrity Case No. 513000061 via mail and requested that Petitioner send in a check for the overpayment within thirty (30) days or file a Request for Reconsideration within fifteen (15) days.
 (Rsp.
 Ex.
 5). - 7.
 There is no contention that Petitioner failed to adequately comply with internal grievance and review requirements. - 8.
-Petitioner filed a timely appeal for the one (1) inpatient admission to this Court and the case was set for hearing on December 4-5, 2014, by Order dated October 22, 2014. - 9.
+Petitioner filed timely appeals for two (2) of the admissions to this Court and the case was set for hearing on December 4-5, 2014, by Order dated October 22, 2014. - 9.
 The audits were conducted by nurse reviewers employed by HMS entering data from each patient's chart into the Interqual admission criteria software.
 (Rsp.
 Exs.
 8 and 13, T pp. 46-49). - 10.
 There is little to no evidence about the company HMS.
 The inference is that its business-perhaps sole business-is to provide post-payment reviews such as those at issue herein across the entire country. - 11.
 Interqual is a nationally accepted criteria screening tool used by hospitals to help initially determine if a patient meets in-patient criteria. - 12.
 Judy Diamond is an Appeals Team Lead Coordinator for HMS.
 Ms. Diamond testified on behalf of Respondent.
 She has an Associate's Degree in Nursing; has been a nurse for 18 years; is licensed as a nurse in the State of California; and oversees HMS audits in numerous states.
 (Ex.
 18, T p.
 22) Ms. Diamond received minimal training in the use of Interqual from HMS but uses the program on a daily basis.
 (T pp. 24-25) She receives regular updates and the manual is updated annually but she does not receive particular on-going or yearly training on Interqual and is not and has not ever been tested on Interqual.